erikdubois/AntergosI3/README.md

     NoConfirmBuild

 ##Change grub to boot faster

 Grub is waiting standard 5 seconds to boot...
 I want it to wait only 1 second.

-You can do so by installing grubcustomizer and using the graphical (gui) approach or via terminal.
+You can do so by installing grubcustomizer (see script) and using the graphical (gui) approach or via terminal.

+Edit this file with a text-editor.
+I recommend sublime-text.
+It lets you save on restricted area's and asks the root password for it.

     /etc/default/grub